 She restored the childhood home built by her grandfather, Aaron E. Scarborough, in 1925.
 Sue became a member of the historical society in 1996 and a year later was on the board serving as program chairman.
 She later served as served as Vice-President of the Board.
 Today she is a member of the Advisory Board and was a subject for an Ordinary Historian video interview.
 We have copies here if you want to view it and you should because she’s had quite a life.

 During her years on the this board, Sue worked on preservation projects such as the Lido Pool, Sarasota High School, the Van Wezel home, the Municipal Auditorium, the Bidwell-Wood House and Crocker Church.
 She wrote our brochures and was editor of our monthly newsletter.
 And she authored a series of 20 articles on Sarasota history that appeared in Scene magazine.
-Additionally, Sue wrote and directed a staged reading of “Mr. Bidwell,” and we’re hoping for a revival of that next year.
+Additionally, Sue wrote and directed a staged reading of “Mr. Bidwell.”
 Sue served on Sarasota County Historical Commission from 2008 – 2012.

 Sue still lives in her childhood home built by her grandfather.
 Her work on behalf of the Historical Society would be enough to quality her as a Hero of History, but her preservation activism in the wider community has been so outstanding for so many years, that it is time indeed for us to declare with great pride and admiration that Suzette Jennings Blue is the 2016 recipient of the Hero of History award.